-The UJ Department of Sociology is a team of nine sociologists who, together,
+The UJ Department of Sociology is a team of fourteen sociologists who, together,

 - Host the long-standing and most regular public seminar in the Johannesburg region,

 - Produce regular accredited publications on research in their various areas of expertise,

 - Successfully train students at postgraduate level in social research methodology, and in classical and contemporary sociological theory, including scholarship of Africa and the South,

 - Teach over 2000 undergraduate students per semester using contact education complemented by e-learning,